-The Best Black Friday Marketing Campaigns of All Time
+The Best Black Friday Marketing Campaigns You Can’t Afford To Miss

-The Best Black Friday Marketing Campaigns of All Time
+The Best Black Friday Marketing Campaigns You Can’t Afford To Miss

-When it comes to sales events, a few can compare with Black Friday.
-This is one of the biggest sales days and the beginning of the holiday shopping season.
-It means that on Black Friday all the retailers hold large-scale marketing campaigns –– the most creative and well-executed ones.
+In a marketer’s calendar, few dates can compare to Black Friday, the biggest sale of the year marking the beginning of the holiday shopping season.
+That’s why, on Black Friday, all retailers hold large-scale marketing campaigns trying to outshine the competitors and win the audience’s hearts.

 The best Black Friday campaigns of all time

-Let’s take a look at the most original and attention-worthy examples of Black Friday marketing.
+Let’s take a look at the most creative and attention-grabbing examples of Black Friday marketing.

 #BlackOwnedFriday by Google